-How to check for bed bugs by self-inspecting your home or apartment for bed bugs
+How to check for bed bugs by self-inspecting your home or apartment

 Article by Joseph Salvatore Knipper

 Perhaps you noticed an itchy bump on your skin, and the thought has penetrated your mind: Do I have bed bugs?
 Or perhaps you are moving into a new apartment, and you want to make sure you aren’t accidental roommates with the tiny vampires.
-Either way, this article will tell you how to check for bed bugs by performing a visual inspection of your dwelling.
+Either way, this article will show you how to check for bed bugs by performing a visual inspection of your dwelling.

 What to look out for:

 First, review our article on the 7 Signs of a Bed Bug Infestation.
 We will be specifically looking for the last four signs: fecal stains, eggs, shell casings, and live bed bugs.

 Remember that fecal stains bleed into most fabrics like a magic marker when pressed or smeared, which distinguishes them from regular dirt.
 Eggs are white, oval-shaped, and have an eye-spot after 5 days; they are also sticky when first laid, so you will likely find them clinging to surfaces rather than loose.
 Bed bugs themselves have six legs, antenna with 4 segments, and can’t fly.
 They vary from the side of a poppy-seed (juveniles) to an apple seed (adults).

 Bed bugs do not form true colonies, but they do tend to congregate together when they are not feeding.
 As a result, you may find a cluster of bugs, shell casings, fecal stains, and eggs all in a single hiding place.